Avichay Adraee: IDF Spokesperson's Unit

+According to Omar Daoudi's study of Adraee's posts on Twitter/X during 'Operation Breaking Dawn' in 2022, the political messaging had "five core strategies: segmented digital diplomacy, justified power framing, digital credibility control, psychological fragmentation tactics, and strategic morality framing.
+These strategies targeted diverse Arabic-speaking audiences to influence perception and control the wartime narrative."

 In 2024, Adraee accused Al Jazeera Media Network of concealing Hamas's activities.
 He claimed, "I am convinced that he knows the names of a great number of the Hamas terrorists among those killed in the school.
 But he presents a lie, the motivation for which has nothing to do with the residents of Gaza," referring to Al-Jazeera Arabic journalist Anas Al-Sharif, who had been reporting on the war in Gaza since its onset.

 Chief of Staff Major General Herzi Halevi confers the rank of colonel to Avihai Adrai, July 2, 2024.

 Throughout the Israel–Hamas war and Israel–Hezbollah conflict, Adraee's name has been frequently mentioned, from official statements to televised remarks that attract large audiences across the Middle East.
 He has issued warnings for residents in Gaza and Lebanon to evacuate specific areas ahead of impending Israeli air strikes.
 However, according to Amnesty International, these evacuation warnings have been described as "misleading," with civilians not being given adequate time to escape to safety.

 In November 2025, it was reported that he would retire from the IDF after serving 20 years in its Spokesperson's Unit.
+On 15 February 2026, Adraee's role was officially handed over to Ella Waweya during a ceremony in Tel Aviv.